OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

 AI models are sometimes obtained elsewhere (e.g. open source) and then further trained or fine-tuned.
 These models may have been manipulated(poisoned) at the source, or in transit.
 See [OWASP for LLM 05: Supply Chain Vulnerabilities.](https://llmtop10.com/llm05/).

 The type of manipulation can be through data poisoning, or by specifically changing the model parameters.
 Therefore, the same controls apply that help against those attacks.
 Since changing the model parameters requires protection of the parameters at the moment they are manipulated, this is not in the hands of the one who obtained the model.
-What remains are the controls against data poisoning, the controls against model poisoning in general (e.g. model ensembles), plus of course good supply chain management, and some specific controls that help agains transfer learning attacks.
+What remains are the controls against data poisoning, the controls against model poisoning in general (e.g. model ensembles), plus of course good supply chain management, and some specific controls that help against transfer learning attacks.

 **Controls specific for transfer learning:**